BioComputingUP/mocafe/docs/source/demo_doc/introduction_to_fenics.rst

                                 c_x=0.5, c_y=0.5, r=0.25)

 ..
-GENERATED FROM PYTHON SOURCE LINES 117-121
+GENERATED FROM PYTHON SOURCE LINES 120-124

 This ``Expression``, however, is just a "symbolic" representation of our initial condition.
 In order to translate it in an actual function, discretized in space according to our problem, we need to project it in our function space.

 FEniCS has a built in function to do so, which is called, indeed, ``project``:

 ..
-GENERATED FROM PYTHON SOURCE LINES 121-123
+GENERATED FROM PYTHON SOURCE LINES 124-126

 .. code-block:: default

     u_0 = fenics.project(u_0_exp, V)

 ..
-GENERATED FROM PYTHON SOURCE LINES 124-126
+GENERATED FROM PYTHON SOURCE LINES 127-129

 Regarding the boundary condition, we need no code to implement natural Neumann conditions in FEniCS because it is the default setup.
 For different boundary conditions, you're invited to check specific tutorials.

 ..
-GENERATED FROM PYTHON SOURCE LINES 128-132
+GENERATED FROM PYTHON SOURCE LINES 131-135

 Finally, it is useful to store this initial condition in the ``.xdmf`` file we defined above, simply calling the method ``write(phi0, 0)``.
 The second argument, 0, just represent the fact that this is the value of the function at time 0.
 As we're going to see in the simulation, the file ``phi_xdmf`` can collect the values of phi for each time.

 ..
-GENERATED FROM PYTHON SOURCE LINES 132-135
+GENERATED FROM PYTHON SOURCE LINES 135-138

 .. code-block:: default